sungchang79/Alimtalk/en/common-console-guide.md

 'Failed Delivery Setting' can be applied for each Plus Friend.

-* Only such Plus Friend messages which are set up with failed delivery can be replaced by LMS or SMS. 발
+* Only such Plus Friend messages which are set up with failed delivery can be replaced by LMS or SMS.
 * With the modification of SMS appkey, failed delivery setting of all Plus Friends become initialized.

 ![plusfriend_03_201812.png](https://static.toastoven.net/prod_alimtalk/plusfriend_03_201812.png)